A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas: Assessment of Existing Event Prediction Methods

-\textbf{Online conceptualization.} \cite{ramakrishnan_beating_2014} predict civil unrest events across ten Latin American countries through a continuous, automated system that runs 24/7 and constantly processes events coming from various open sources such as social media.
-Consequently, the event prediction method consisting of an ensemble of methods is proposed to continuously learn from daily data, e.g., a logistic regression models is learned using daily tweet counts while a rule-based method detects keywords contained in social media posts.
+\textbf{Online conceptualization.} \cite{ramakrishnan_beating_2014} predict civil unrest events across ten Latin American countries through a continuous, automated system. \janikrr{The system} runs 24/7 and constantly processes events coming from various open data sources such as social media.
+Consequently, the EP method consisting of an ensemble of methods is proposed to continuously learn from daily data. \janikrr{For example}, a logistic regression models is learned using daily tweet counts while a rule-based method detects keywords contained in social media posts.
 The system has a throughput of 200-2000 messages/sec, predicts roughly 40 events/day and can ingest up to 15 GB of messages on a given day.
 Therefore, it features an \emph{online conceptualization} and can monitor the ten Latin American countries for social unrest events.
 Given its daily cycle and the ensemble of prediction methods, a daily, full retraining of the prediction models is feasible.
-However, a full retraining may become infeasible \janik{for event prediction methods in light of updating cycles not longer than a few minutes}.
+However, a full retraining may become infeasible \janik{for EP methods in light of updating cycles not longer than a few minutes}.
 For this reason, \cite{rizzi_how_2022} investigate strategies for updating the prediction model that go beyond full retraining: \texttt{Do nothing}, i.e., no update; \texttt{retraining with no hyperparameter optimization}, i.e., a lightweight retraining; \texttt{full retraining}, i.e., train on all available events; and \texttt{incremental update}, i.e., applying incremental learning algorithms.
 The results show that \texttt{full retrain} and \texttt{incremental update} are the best strategies for predicting business process events.